 7. Loch Lomond and the Trossachs, Scotland

 With over 50 streams and rivers, 21 peaks over 3,000 feet, and 22 lochs, Scotland’s second-largest national park is a true paradise for every outdoor enthusiast.
 What is more, it is a lot more accessible than the Cairngorms National Park – it takes only a bit over half an hour to reach Loch Lomond and the Trossachs National Park by car from Glasgow.
-There are two distinct regions in this park – highland and lowland – and these are separated by the Highland Boundary Fault.
+There are two distinct regions in this park – highland and lowland – and the Highland Boundary Fault separates these.

 Some of the park’s more popular wild camping spots are all but secret, so finding a place where you’ll be able to sleep under the stars far from other hikers can be quite difficult.
 In fact, some of these spots are so popular with outdoor enthusiasts that they became among Scotland’s very first open spaces to be regulated by special laws.
 There’s nothing you need to worry about here, though – the permit costs just £3.

-Furthermore, these special laws cover just 4% of the park’s total area, so there are plenty of beautiful spots where you’ll be able to wild camp without risking a fine.
+Furthermore, these special laws cover just 4% of the park’s total area, so there are plenty of beautiful spots where you’ll be able to wild camp at Loch Lomond without risking a fine.
 Just make sure to camp away from enclosed fields and take any rubbish with you.
 Also, try not to disturb the park’s wildlife and avoid lighting fires – use a portable stove instead.
-And when it comes to answering the call of nature, make sure to bury the waste with a trowel and do it as far away from water sources as you can.
+When it comes to answering the call of nature, make sure to bury the waste with a trowel and do it as far away from water sources as you can.

 8. Snowdonia, Wales

-One of our favorite wild camping spots in this area is the Carneddau range.
+One of our favourite wild camping spots in Snowdonia is the Carneddau range.
 There, you will find a mix of heather and grass, as well as rivers and lots of space for setting up your camp.
-In case you’re looking for some additional shelter, on the other hand, check out the Dulyn Bothy, which is located just to the east of Llyn Dulyn lake.
+In case you’re looking for some additional shelter, on the other hand, check out the Dulyn Bothy, which is located just to the east of Llyn Dulyn Lake.

 9. Sutherland, Scotland

-A county that’s situated in the far north of Scotland, Sutherland is one of those places that is genuinely off the beaten track.
+Sutherland is a region that’s situated in the far north of Scotland and is one of those places that is genuinely off the beaten track.
 Here, you will find no chain restaurants, swanky hotels, or even industry – most of Sutherland’s villages have less than 100 residents.
 In addition, the number of A-roads in Sutherland can be counted on one hand, and you’re not that likely to see a car or a motorcycle in this faraway region.

 This place has everything a person interested in this type of activity may want – crashing saltwater waves and rugged rock faces, as well as a 4-mile hike to get there.
 The beach of Sandwood Bay is probably the cleanest in the entire country.
 It is, in our opinion, a phenomenal spot for all those who want to spend a night under the stars.
 Don’t forget to explore the peaceful wilderness while you’re there, too!